 Share your experience living with diabetes with your circle and the diabetes community.
 Help in spreading the message about how your diabetes diagnosis doesn’t or didn’t stop you from achieving your goals.
 If you’re interested in joining the team, sign up to become a Dexcom Warrior and make sure to state your interest to join “Dexcom U” within the sign-up form.
 We look forward to hearing from you and learning about your diabetes journey.

-If you are living with diabetes and not using CGM, talk to your doctor about Dexcom CGM.
+If you are living with diabetes and are on Medicare, talk to your doctor about Dexcom G7.
 We can help you get started with a free benefits check.
 Click the button below to send us some basic information.

 *Dexcom, Data on File, 2022 (T1 Aspirations & Physical Activity research, dQ&A Market Research Inc., September 2022) †Separate Dexcom Follow app and internet connection required.
 Users should always confirm readings on the Dexcom [G6 or G7] app or receiver before making treatment decisions.
 Smart devices sold separately.
 For a list of compatible devices, visit dexcom.com/compatibility.